microsoft/vscode-wiki/How-to-Contribute.md

 You can identify the development version of Code by the Electron icon in the Dock or Taskbar.

-**Tip!** If you receive an error stating that the app is not a valid Electron app, it probably means you didn't run `gulp watch` first.
+**Tip!** If you receive an error stating that the app is not a valid Electron app, it probably means you didn't run `npm run watch` first.

 ### Debugging
 Code has a multi-process architecture and your code is executed in different processes.